-Impact of scientific method on religious thought.
-Confrontation of ancient themes and scientific world views.
-Current discussions on newer science (big-bang cosmology) and religious beliefs (creation); religious sources and ecological values; ways of knowing and believing; theories of revelation, encounter, inspiration and symbol; relationships of beliefs to factual knowledge.
+Explores the impact of scientific method on religious thought and examines confrontation of ancient themes and scientific world views.
+Current discussions on newer science (big-bang cosmology) and religious beliefs (creation); religious sources and ecological values; ways of knowing and believing; theories of revelation, encounter, inspiration and symbol; and relationships of beliefs to factual knowledge.
 HWC, FT